Colleagues, Friends, Students, and Influences

 Bisttram continued his friendship with Hogue in Tulsa, where Bisttram often taught classes, after Hogue’s appointment as chairman of the art department at the University of Tulsa in 1945.
 Olivia Marino, Hogue’s daughter, confirmed that Hogue and Bywaters were both interested in dynamic symmetry, and that Hogue used it in his painting and taught it in his classes.

 RALPH HARRIS HOUSTON (1908-1976) was a painter and a “messenger” for the Roerichs’s Agni Yoga movement.
 He traveled around the country working with various study groups that he established.
 Beginning about 1960, Houston made trips to Taos where meetings were held at the Bisttram home.
-Bisttram was unaware of the Agni Yoga movement when he was teaching at Roerich’s Master Institute, in New York in the 1920s, although he was very impressed with Roerich and made a strong connection with him at the time.
+While Bisttram was aware of the Agni Yoga movement when he was teaching at Roerich’s Master Institute, in New York in the 1920s, he was not a member of the Roerichs’ inner circle.
 Meeting Houston and joining his group, reinvigorated Bisttram’s spiritual approach to painting.
 Houston’s students compiled his teachings in Talk Does Not Cook the Rice, Samuel Weiser, 1985.

 JOSEPH IMHOF (1871-1955) probably provided Bisttram with his first insights into Pueblo culture.
 Imhof and his wife Sallie moved to Taos in 1929 from New York, after having lived in Albuquerque between 1907 and 1912, during which time Joe had been initiated into the Turquoise Clan at Cochiti Pueblo.
 Imhof had established intimate relationships among the Taos Pueblos and was a great collector of artifacts.
 His research culminated in a series of 60 paintings that recorded the role of corn in Pueblo cultural and religious life.

 After Bisttram’s initial talks on dynamic symmetry in Bert Philips’s studio, a group of artists continued to meet for discussions at Imhof’s studio.
 One of their activities was examining Imhof’s collection of Anderson of Rome reproductions of old master paintings, looking for confirmations of dynamic symmetry in the compositions.
 They were undoubtedly aided by Irma Richter’s Rhythmic Form in Art (1932), which provided geometrical analyses of old master paintings as well as Greek and Egyptian examples.
-Although Richter utilized Hambidge’s concepts, she provided a new theory, that Egyptian and Greek art, as well as old master paintings, were designed by inscribing a pentagon in a circle.
+Although Richter utilized Hambidge’s concepts, her analysis of Egyptian and Greek art, as well as old master paintings, were based on inscribing a pentagon in a circle.
 The basis for this idea was that the pentacle, the five-pointed star inscribed within the pentagon, contains exclusively golden section ratios.
 The presence of golden section ratios in the pentacle had of course been known since before the time of Euclid and was so noted by Hambidge.
 Richter’s in-depth discussion of Plato and Pythagoras would have kept classical concepts in the forefront of Bisttram’s mind.

 RAYMOND JONSON (1891–1982) was the first Transcendental Painting Group member to meet Nicholas Roerich.
 Jonson saw Roerich’s April 1921 exhibition in Chicago and the Chicago production of Rimsky-Korsakov’s The Snow Maiden for which Roerich designed the sets.
 Jonson’s strong response to Roerich’s paintings was based on a similar use of symbolism in his own painting at that time, which was also derived in large part from the work he executed as a stage designer.
 When the two met Jonson was involved in founding Cor Ardens (the burning heart), a brotherhood of Chicago artists with idealistic aims similar to those of Roerich’s.
 The organization was officially established in July 1921, with Jonson as President; Roerich was appointed Honorary President for Russia when the organization added international affiliations.